yprez/django-logentry-admin/README.rst

 |travis-ci| |coverage| |requires-io| |pypi-version|

-Add Django LogEntries the the Django admin site.
+Add the Django LogEntry model the the admin site.

 Allows to view all log entries in the admin.